Taku-chimanaz/twitter-clone/README.md

 ## TECHNOLOGIES USED

-1.Firebase
+1. Firebase
-2.Reactjs
+2. Reactjs

 ## Lessons learnt

-1.How to use react-flip-move package
+1. How to use react-flip-move package
-2.How to deploy apps with firebase
+2. How to deploy apps with firebase
-3.How to store data in firestore
+3. How to store data in firestore
-4.How to use react-twitter.embed package
+4. How to use react-twitter.embed package